 8.How to add or delete a row.

-9.How to add or delete a column.
+9.How to add a column.

-10.How to merge and unmerge cells.
+11.How to merge and unmerge cells.

-12.How to define a table with dynamic columns.
+13.How to define a table with dynamic columns.

-13.Setup a cell element and cell padding (internal margin).
+14.Setup a cell element and cell padding (internal margin).

-14.Vertical alignment setup of the table, a row, a column and a cell.
+15.Vertical alignment setup of the table, a row, a column and a cell.

-15.Important notice if the table is used inside a component.
+16.Important notice if the table is used inside a component.

-16.Example1: Use a table for a single type of detail lines.
+18.Example1: Use a table for a single type of detail lines.

 After you have clicked the table icon shown above you are presented with this pop up window: